-1.1 Elections
+1 1 ы lections

 1.1.1 The Constitution of the State must include basic rules to govern elections.
 1.1.2 Parliamentarians must be elected through universal suffrage, by free, direct and secret ballot.
 However, in the case of a bicameral parliament, the second chamber may be governed by special rules provided for in the Constitution or the legislation of the country concerned.
 1.1.3 Legislative elections must meet international standards for free, genuine and transparent elections.
 1.1.4 The integrity and independence of the body that manages and supervises elections must be guaranteed with respect to its composition, mandate, powers and budget.
 1.1.5 Discussion, research and consultation must be encouraged to achieve an electoral system and electoral structures that enjoy broad support within society.
 1.1.6 To foster accountability, elections must be held at regular intervals.
 A legislature must be of limited duration and be followed by new elections.
 1.1.7 In order to foster better representation of social diversity, the participation of persons from under-represented groups (e.g., young people, members of minorities, immigrants and persons with disabilities) must be encouraged.
 1.1.8 The principles of fair competition and equality must be observed, and general standards of conduct for political actors must be defined during election campaigns.
 1.1.9 States must adopt legislation to govern the financing of political parties and election campaigns, and establish an independent body to ensure compliance with such legislation.
 Each party must develop internal by-laws to ensure compliance with legislation respecting the fair and transparent financing of election campaigns.
 1.1.10 Regional and global networks for sharing expertise and developing standards must be promoted.
 1.1.11 Legislation must allow international observers to conduct free and independent missions.

-1.2 Eligibility and Representativeness

-1.2.1 Restrictions on candidate eligibility must not be based on gender, religion, economic status, race, physical disability, or private life considerations.
+Evaluate the degree of implementation of each criterion on a scale of 1 to 5: 5 meaning "fully implemented", 1 "not implemented" and N/A "not applicable" 5 4 3 2 1 N/A Comments/Further information: 1.2 Eligibility and Representativeness 1.2.1 Restrictions on candidate eligibility must not be based on gender, religion, economic status, race, physical disability, or private life considerations.
 1.2.2 Notwithstanding the preceding clause, special measures may be taken to ensure the representation of national or regional diversity and its components.
 1.2.3 Electoral processes must be fair and guarantee that no voter, candidate or party is penalized or discriminated against.
 1.2.4 Seats must be divided among the parties in a manner that reflects as faithfully as possible the votes obtained by each party.

-1.3 Status of Parliamentarians

-1.3.1 Incompatibility

-1.3.1.1 Incompatible6 parliamentary offices must be defined by law.
+Comments/Further information: 1.3 Status of Parliamentarians 1.3.1 Incompatibility 1.3.1.1 Incompatible parliamentary offices must be defined by law.
 1.3.1.2 In bicameral parliaments, parliamentarians may not be members of both chambers simultaneously.
 1.3.1.3 A specific procedure must be established to monitor and sanction incompatibilities.

-1.3.2 Parliamentary Immunity and Privilege

-1.3.2.1 Parliamentarians must enjoy immunity for words spoken in the performance of their duties.
-Parliamentarians cannot be prosecuted, sued, wanted by the authorities, arrested, mistreated, detained, judged or imprisoned after expressing opinions verbally or in writing before Parliament, or after voting in the performance of their duties.